Zennoon/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 concept as 0-memset.c, except, the loop variable 'i', is used to access both the dest and src memory areas, so we use *(dest + i) = *(src + i), until the desired number is reached.

+2-strchr.c: This function searches a string for a character.
+If it is there, it returns a pointer to the first occurence of it.
+If not found, it returns NULL.
+It uses the null terminator as the limit to the loop, until '\0' is encountered, each character is checked.
+If the current character is the desired one, return the pointer which we were using to loop the string.